 ENT Foundation publishes, jointly with MedReAct, a new study that analyses the bottom trawling sector in the western Mediterranean.
-The study, which has been reviewed by two prestigious researchers from the University of British Columbia, Professor Rashid Sumaila and his colleague Professor Daniel Pauly, reveals that if it wasn’t for fuel tax exemptions and other government handouts, the trawling sector as it is today would simply not be economically viable.
+The study, which has been reviewed by two prestigious researchers from the University of British Columbia, Professor Rashid Sumaila and Professor Daniel Pauly, reveals that if it wasn’t for fuel tax exemptions and other government handouts, the trawling sector as it is today would simply not be economically viable.

 As the study shows, if these factors are taken into account, the bottom trawling sector is clearly unprofitable – and when other non monetarised costs are added such as the biodiversity cost due to bycatch and impacts on vulnerable ecosystems, loss of opportunity revenues due to overfishing, unreported labour costs or indirect climate-induced costs, among others, this sector becomes even more uneconomic

 According to the study, in 2018 the net profit of the EU’s Western Mediterranean trawl fleet was about €34 million.
-However, the €96.4 million it received in fuel tax exemptions and subsidies, the sector in fact made a loss of around €64 million.
+However, despite the €96.4 million it received in fuel tax exemptions and subsidies, the sector in fact made a loss of around €64 million.
 If the climate impact it causes is monetized, the costs increase by an additional €13.2 million.
 In total, if these hidden costs of trawling are included, the apparently profitable sector in fact makes an annual loss of almost €77 million.

 The simple fact is that the trawling sector, as it is today, would not be economically viable if fuel tax exemptions and subsidies were removed and if it were fully integrated into the EU’s Emissions Trading System, as happens with many other industries.

 For all these reasons the report concludes that these externalities must be addressed, not just for ecological and economic reasons, but to help level the playing field with other fishing practices which cause less environmental harm.
-Given the poor state of Mediterranean fish stocks and marine habitats, trawl fisheries represent not only an uneconomical use of common resources but is accelerating the ecological crisis of the Mediterranean Sea.
-Significant steps need to be taken to reduce its externalities, in line with the objectives of the EU Green Deal.
+Given the poor state of Mediterranean fish stocks and marine habitats, trawl fisheries represent not only an uneconomical use of common resources but are accelerating the ecological crisis of the Mediterranean Sea.
+Significant steps need to be taken to reduce their externalities, in line with the objectives of the EU Green Deal.